kubernetes-sigs/sig-windows-dev-tools/README.md

 - vagrant reload plugin
 - some vagrant provider (we only have virtualbox automated here, but these recipes have been used with others, like HyperV)

-You need the `reload` plugin for vagrant.
+# Lets run it !

+Ok lets get started...

+## 1) Pre-Flight checks...

+For the happy path, just:

+1) Install vagrant, and then vagrant-reload
 ```
 vagrant plugin install vagrant-reload
 ```

-If your system has less than 16 gb ram, adjust the `Vagrantfile`:
+2) Modify cpu/memory.
+We advice 8GB RAM for windows but,  If your system has less than 16 gb ram, adjust the `Vagrantfile`:
 ```
     winw1.vm.provider :virtualbox do |vb|
       vb.memory = 4096
 ```
 change the `4096` to `2048`.

-## How to run !
+## 2) Run it !

 There are two use cases for these windows k8s dev environments: Quik testing, and testing k8s from source.

-### Testing from source: make
+## 3) Testing from source? make

 To test from source, run `make all`.
 This will
 - clone down k8s from github.
 If you have the k/k repo locally you can `make path=path_to_k/k all`